sisk-http/core/.nuget/README.md

 ## Documentation

-You can access the Sisk documentation [here](https://cypherpotato.github.io/Sisk/Docs/#/).
 The specification is complete, however, tutorials are yet to come.
+By the way, you can access the Sisk documentation [here](https://sisk-http.github.io/docs/static/#/).

 ## Installation